-Damon Penn began serving as the Assistant Administrator of the National Continuity Programs Directorate, Federal Emergency Management Agency, in September 2009.
-Since joining the Agency, he’s been instrumental in refining continuity at all levels of government.
-Penn also deployed to Haiti as the DHS task force leader for assistance to the survivors of the 2010 earthquake.
+Mr. Damon Penn began serving as the Assistant Administrator of the National Continuity Programs (NCP), Federal Emergency Management Agency (FEMA), in September 2009, where he is responsible for ensuring the Executive Branch of government can function under all conditions.
+He is also responsible for refining continuity at all levels of government.
+Mr. Penn also deployed to Haiti as the Department of Homeland Security (DHS) task force leader for assistance to the survivors of the 2010 earthquake and served as FEMA’s Deputy Director of Operations for Hurricane Sandy in 2011.
 He joined NCP after retiring from the U.S. Army as a Colonel.
 His military career included senior staff positions, leadership of an advisory team in Iraq, and brigade and battalion commands.

-Additionally, during his 30-plus years with the U.S. Army, Penn held numerous other leadership positions, including US Army Advisor to the Iraqi National Police, Commander of the Training Support Brigade in Fort Knox, KY; Army Branch Chief at U.S. Army Human Resources Command in Alexandria, Va.; Inspector General with the 4th Infantry Division in Fort Hood, Texas; as well as Battalion Commander of the 1st Battalion, 67th Armor, 4th Infantry Division, also at Fort Hood, Texas.
+Additionally, during his 30-plus years with the U.S. Army, Mr. Penn held numerous other leadership positions, including U.S. Army Advisor to the Iraqi National Police, Commander of the Training Support Brigade in Fort Knox, KY; Armor Branch Chief at U.S. Army Human Resources Command in Alexandria, VA; Inspector General with the 4th Infantry Division in Fort Hood, TX; as well as Battalion Commander of the 1st Battalion, 67th Armor, 4th Infantry Division, also at Fort Hood, TX.

 Mr. Penn has received several top honors during his distinguished career with the military; including, two Legion of Merit awards, the Bronze Star Medal, two Defense Meritorious Service Medals, five Meritorious Service Medals, four Army Commendation Medals, and the Combat Action Badge, among many other honors and awards.